Instrumental groups

 Opportunities for brass players are plentiful, and any brass player interested in ensemble playing should contact email Bede Williams - bw23@st-andrews.ac.uk.
 Opportunities are created each year on a bespoke basis, and all brass players have the opportunity to benefit from the team of outstanding visiting brass specialists.

 Any brass player wishing to be considered for a scholarship for instrumental lessons or to be part of the scholarship brass ensemble should do a Music Centre instrumental audition at the beginning of the academic year.
-Details will be posted on this page.
+Details will be posted on the auditions page.
 Brass scholarship recipients will have the opportunity to work with the Wallace Collection, the University's ensemble in residence.

 Brass players at the University may also be interested to know about StAMP, the University's major outreach project which is focused on brass teaching and performance.
 See the StAMP website for more information.